shwetang007/Learn_Firebase/README.md

 img/: Directory containing images used in the project.

+Files/: Directory containing Favicon_images as well as all the code Files used in the project.

 # Firebase Integration🌐
 The project utilizes Firebase for real-time database functionalities.
 Update your Firebase configuration in index.js for seamless integration.